dotnet/docs-maui/docs/fundamentals/windows.md

 - `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
 - `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.
-- `Page`, of type `Page`, indicates the page being displayed by the window.
+- <xref:Microsoft.Maui.Controls.Page>, of type <xref:Microsoft.Maui.Controls.Page>, indicates the page being displayed by the window.
 This property is the content property of the `Window` class, and therefore does not need to be explicitly set.
 - `Title`, of type `string`, represents the title of the window.

 ::: moniker-end